Paper Waste is Ruining the Environment

 It may seem that when you choose reusable dishes or cloth napkins, all you’re doing is swapping out paper waste for more water to wash these items.
 However, it actually takes more water than you might think to make paper.
 By replacing one ton of paper plates and napkins with reusable dishes or cloth napkins, you save 7,000 gallons of water, not to mention 17 trees and 700 gallons of oil.

-Fun Ways to Reuse Paper Towel and Toilet Paper Rolls
+Fun Ways to Reuse Paper Towels and Toilet Paper Rolls

 There are more ways to recycle paper than simply tossing it in the recycling bin.
 You can also repurpose empty toilet paper and paper towel rolls into fun crafts you do with your kids.
 We have a whole Rolls Repurposed Series to inspire you!